How Empowered Women Empower Women - Ethical Silk Sleepwear

 Image: Hira, started as an apprentice at age 16, she is now the master weaver and teachers others the skill

 Due to limited land availability and agricultural cash returns confined to one or two seasons in the year, villages have low periods of extreme income generation.
-To avoid poverty, many families would migrate to cities and live in shanties huts for work.
+To avoid poverty, many families would migrate to cities and live in shanty huts for work.

 2. Empowering Decision Making